survivejs/webpack-book/manuscript/output/03_multiple_pages.md

 * Records should be written separately per each page in files of their own.
 Currently, the configuration that writes the last, wins.
 The above solution would allow solving this.
 * Processes like linting and cleaning run twice currently.
 The *Targets* chapter discussed potential solutions to that problem.

 The approach can be pushed to another direction by dropping the multi-compiler mode.
-Even though it's slower to process a build like this, it enables code sharing, and the implementation of shells.
+Even though it’s slower to process a build like this, it enables code sharing, and the implementation of shells.
 The first step towards a shell setup is to rework the configuration so that it picks up the code shared between the pages.

 ## Generating Multiple Pages While Sharing Code